dscobol/Cobol-Projects/README2.md

 [Enterprise COBOL For Business Application Programming](https://community.ibm.com/community/user/ibmz-and-linuxone/viewdocument/enterprise-cobol-for-business-appli?CommunityKey=b0dae4a8-74eb-44ac-86c7-90f3cd32909a&tab=librarydocuments)

-This tutorial is more encompassing than the other tutorials so it makes for a difficult renaming strategy.
+This tutorial is more encompassing than the other tutorials so it makes for a difficult workflow/renaming strategy.

-The list of programs I have restructured or have modified per the Workshop requirements will be in README3.
+It seems the easiest way forward is to create a new member for each workshop.

+My Source: WSXXX

+Where XXX is the Workshop number.
+Workshop 5.2 becomes WS52.cbl.

+A lot of the Workshops are modifying existing programs so the new member will just be that but in SCM to be able to restore the code if need be.

+The FAV series of programs are created using my prefered structure, naming conventions etc. This includes FAVRPT and FAVRFP.

+But, in any case, they will always be identified by the Workshop number.

 The assignments and their status will be listed in README4.